The University will build a culture of philanthropy by engaging students, alumni and friends in the life, work and

-The College will increase the proportion of engaged alumni to 20 percent.
+The University will increase the proportion of engaged alumni to 20 percent.

-Engaged alumni maintain a deep affinity and connection with the College through volunteerism, communication, and philanthropy.
+Engaged alumni maintain a deep affinity and connection with the University through volunteerism, communication, and philanthropy.
 It is clear that our ongoing cultivation and stewardship of alumni and friends must be a priority.

 Increase the number of programming options at Homecoming, Westover, and chapter events with the goal of increased attendance and satisfied attendees.

-The College and the Alumni Association will revitalize the chapter structure, resulting in more participation in, and support for, chapter-level regional and on-campus events.
+The University and the Alumni Association will revitalize the chapter structure, resulting in more participation in, and support for, chapter-level regional and on-campus events.

 Determine the top 15 chapter areas, recruit leaders for the chapter, engage in proper training, and send a AR representative to attend each event.